jsemoun/BaseQuery/README.md

     - If you need a better visual there is an example.txt file in the folder "PutYourDataBasesHere"
     - You should delete the example file before running the program.
 1. Now that you have all of your files in the correct folder
-    - Open up a terminal in the BaseQuery folder.
+    - Open up a terminal in the BaseQuery directory.
     - Type ./dependencies.sh to install all of the resources needed ( You only need to do this once )
-    - Type ./run.sh to start the program
+    - Type ./run.sh to start the program ( Starts the program )
     - **Note that if you are using a laptop make sure it is plugged in.
 Importing databases uses A LOT of processing power and will make the import 4 times faster on average!**
 1. Follow the instructions on the screen
     - That's it, enjoy!